rnzsgh/documentdb-queue/README.md

 channel := queue.Listen(2)

 // This range over the channel will exit when you call StopListen, because
-// the channel is closed.
+// the channel is closed
 for msg := range channel {

   // Process the message